 No stabilisation, but noticeably shake free!

 Another benefit of the 6.5 x magnification I have noticed is just how steady the view is.
-All of us suffer from hand shake to a certain degree and 10x magnification is generally as high as most users can go before the effects of this begins to detract from the viewing experience.
-This is one of the reasons I have always favoured 8x magnification over 10x but I have to say that dropping down to 6.5x has produced an image which is noticeably ‘shake free’ – almost like using a stabilised binocular, in fact.
+All of us suffer from handshake to a certain degree and 10x magnification is generally as high as most users can go before the effects of this begins to detract from the viewing experience.
+This is one of the reasons I have always favoured 8x magnification over 10x but I have to say that dropping down to 6.5x has produced an image that is noticeably ‘shake free’ – almost like using a stabilised binocular, in fact.

-Where does this leave the higher powered 8.5x sibling?
+Where does this leave the higher-powered 8.5x sibling?

 So, having established why I like the 6.5x model so much, where does this leave its higher-powered sibling?
 As mentioned above, I chose lower magnification because I wanted to use my new purchase mainly for viewing insects at close quarters.
-If I had wanted to use the binocular primarily for birding, for example, I think the extra reach of the 8.5x might have won out.
+If I had wanted to use the binoculars primarily for birding, for example, I think the extra reach of the 8.5x might have won out.